Chrome privacy settings on Android: Tight level

 Downside: You will have to manually enter logins and passwords every time you sign in.

-You can avoid the inconvenience and improve the security of your accounts using a password manager.
+Avoid the inconvenience and improve the security of your accounts using a reliable password manager.
 Unlike a browser, it does not access third-party resources on the Web, which means it is protected from malicious websites.
 Moreover, it cannot be hacked through a vulnerable extension or plug-in, while browsers can.
+Kaspersky Password Manager stores confidential data on the device, following the principle of zero knowledge: no one, not even the developer, has access to your password.

 1. Tap the three dots in the upper right corner of the screen;

-4. Select the card you'd like to delete and tap Edit;
+4. Select the card you want to remove;

 Downside: You'll have to manually enter your card details every time you buy something.